Eligibility for Financial Aid

 - For example, a student who attends up to the 30% point of the semester is eligible for only 30% of the financial aid award.

-- Financial aid award funds used to pay off charges may be reduced or cancelled, leaving the student with unpaid charges.
+- Financial aid award funds used to pay off charges may be reduced or canceled, leaving the student with unpaid charges.

 - A student who has received a financial aid refund and then totally withdraws from BCC may be required to return all or part of that refund.